1nayeeyan/EPL-Team-of-the-Year/README.md

   - Shots on Target: The number of shots by a forward that are on target.
   - Conversion Rate: The percentage of shots that result in goals.

+We are also going to filter based on the criteria that a player must have played at least 1500 minutes in the entirety of the season.